deshetti/dega-deployment/README.md

 ## Connect to Postgres

-The tutorial explains the steps to connect t
+The [tutorial](https://codelabs.developers.google.com/codelabs/cloud-postgresql-gke-memegen/#0) explains the steps to connect to Cloud SQL from Kubernetes:

 1. Create Postgres Instance on Google Cloud SQL.
 You could get the connection name for the instance using the following command:
 ```